International Paper Co Earnings - Q1 2026 Analysis & Highlights

 • The company has radically restructured its sales force and incentive system in the US.

-• In EMEA, bottom quartile assets are under significant pressure, with many likely under cash cost due to older assets with reliability problems and fossil fuel dependency.
+• In the EMEA market, bottom quartile assets are experiencing significant difficulty due to being older with more reliability problems and being more fossil fuel dependent.

 • Macroeconomic Environment

-• Higher diesel prices are flowing through to OCC and chemicals, reflecting increased transportation costs and oil-linked inputs.
+• Higher diesel prices are also flowing through to OCC and chemicals, reflecting increased transportation costs and oil-linked inputs.

 • A more cautious consumer is being observed, particularly as inflation pressures and uncertainty persist.